jliemansifry/streetview/README.md

 ## The Data

-15000 locations in Colorado, with google street view images facing North, South, East, and West (60000 total images).
+20000 locations in Colorado, with google street view images facing North, South, East, and West (80000 total images).
 The gif below shows all of the locations plotted by Latitude/Longitude/Elevation.
-The structure of Colorado is quickly apparent; mountains to the West, a high density of roads along the Boulder-Denver-Colorado Springs corridor, and plains to the East.
+The structure of Colorado is quickly apparent; mountains to the West, a high density of roads along the I-25 corridor, and plains to the East.

 ![Image](/images_for_project_overview/data_animation.gif)